Joint Discrete Antenna Positioning and Beamforming Optimization in Movable Antenna Enabled Full-Duplex ISAC Networks: Introduction

-Fortunately, movable antenna (MA) is proposed as a promising technology to address the aforementioned challenges.
-In the novel MIMO systems enabled by MA, the positions of the MA elements can be dynamically adjusted in real-time by controllers, such as stepper motors or servo systems \cite{1353484,8060521}, thus fully utilizing the available degrees of freedom with only a limited number of antenna elements.
-In the literature, various efforts have been made to further explore the potential of MA-enabled MIMO systems, validated their advantages in terms of improved system performance compared with existing systems to fixed antenna positions \cite{2024arXiv240304269T,2024arXiv240710393D,10243545,10437926}.
-Both \cite{2024arXiv240304269T} and \cite{2024arXiv240710393D} considered the positions of the MA elements as one of the optimization variables to enhance the system's security performance. \cite{10243545} investigated the joint optimization of the positions of transmitting and receiving MA elements along with the covariance matrix of the transmitted signals to maximize the capacity of MIMO systems supported by point-topology.
-Different from \cite{2024arXiv240304269T,2024arXiv240710393D,10243545}, \cite{10437926} characterized the movement of MA elements as discrete motion and concurrently optimized the transmit beamforming along with the MA positioning at the BS to minimize total transmit power in multiple-input single-output (MISO) systems.
+Fortunately, movable antenna (MA) is proposed as a promising technology to address the aforementioned challenges \cite{10972180}.
+In the novel MIMO systems enabled by MA, the positions of the MA elements can be dynamically adjusted in real-time by controllers, such as stepper motors or servo systems \cite{1353484,8060521,11007274}, thus fully utilizing the available {DoF} with only a limited number of antenna elements. {Recent research \cite{11224420} leverages a high-precision linear stage (positioning accuracy 0.05 mm, commensurate with sub-millimeter-wave wavelengths) integrated with closed-loop feedback control, experimentally validating mechanical actuation with measured receive-power gains exceeding 40 dB at 3.5 GHz and 23 dB at 27.5 GHz, which validate the great potential of MA technology in improving wireless communication performance.} In the literature, various efforts have been made to further explore the potential of MA-enabled MIMO systems, validated their advantages in terms of improved system performance compared with existing systems to fixed antenna positions \cite{10684758,2024arXiv240710393D,10243545,10437926}.
+Both \cite{10684758} and \cite{2024arXiv240710393D} considered the positions of the MA elements as one of the optimization variables to enhance the system's security performance. \cite{10243545} investigated the joint optimization of the positions of transmitting and receiving MA elements along with the covariance matrix of the transmitted signals to maximize the capacity of MIMO systems supported by point-topology.
+Different from \cite{10684758,2024arXiv240710393D,10243545}, \cite{10437926} characterized the movement of MA elements as discrete motion and concurrently optimized the transmit beamforming along with the MA positioning at the BS to minimize total transmit power in multiple-input single-output (MISO) systems.
 Moreover, \cite{10286328} provided a general comparison with traditional fixed phased arrays (FPAs), and summarized that MA-enabled communication systems can fully leverage the spatial variations of wireless channels in limited areas, thereby increasing signal power, suppressing interference, achieving beamforming and enhancing spatial multiplexing performance.
 Overall, MA-enabled novel MIMO systems can significantly enhance system performance by leveraging the characteristics of MA.